 Note the canted maxilla, that also creates a canted gummy smile.
-Excessive gummy smile is possibly due to delayed passive eruption or vertical maxillary excess.
+An excessive gummy smile is possibly due to delayed passive eruption or vertical maxillary excess.

-Case is easily solved with small gum lift on teeth 12, 11 (marked in black) and composite veneers.
-In the future porcelain veneers can be considered
+The case is easily solved with small gum lift on teeth 12, 11 (marked in black) and composite veneers.
+In the future porcelain veneers can be considered.

 10 years post op note how elegant the lips are formed.
 The fullness of lower face & pleasant aesthetics.
 Orthodontic and surgical intervention would have destroyed that delicate balance that existed for an optimal facial aesthetics in this case.

 In this case the composite veneers after few years appear slightly discoloured, however it can be replaced with another composite and porcelain veneers, since the lip support and that “cuteness” of the lips are maintained over 13 years and more with minimal intervention aesthetic dentistry.

 In summary, prosthodontics requires training and qualification to deal with complex dental health problems.
 I have attended an internationally recognised and formally structured university program to give me the extra skill and knowledge required to plan and manage complex dental problems.
 The qualification takes several years of training and practice.
 This has been over 7 years of post-graduate University training, multiple examinations etc.